britive/terraform-provider-britive/docs/resources/profile_additional_settings.md

 * `programmatic_access` - (Optional) Boolean attribute, to provide the programmatic access to the profile or not.
 Overriden if use_app_credential_type is set to true.

 * `project_id_for_service_account` - (Optional) The project id for creating service accounts.
 If set to null or empty string, picks up the app default project id.
+Supported only for GCP and GCP Standalone applications.

 ## Attribute Reference